dylanlott/vedh/contextlog.md

 Board states are persisting and being fetched from Redis now.
 There's an interface that each GraphQLServer struct must fulfill called IPersistence that has two purposefully broad functions: `Get` and `Set`.

 I wrote it this way so that board states can be persisted in any interface with no changes.

+### 26 August 2020

+Figured out what the bugs are with the refresh of state - I think the issue has several factors.
+* The InputBoardState conversion function I wrote on the backend isn't properly converting and maintaining card properties from the input to the output.
+* The client implementation references both `boardstate` and `boardstates` at different points in the cycle.
+This is a code smell that we need to clean up the handling of the `self` component so that the separation between the `self` boardstate and the other player boardstates is clearer.
+I think this is the cause of the `ReferenceError` issues I keep having whenever an update occurs on the board.

+Fixing these two issues should give us the proper boardstate maintenance and persistence that we're looking for.